 Q6: How do you ensure all users are considered during accessibility projects?

 We partner with Shaw Trust Accessibility Services and deliver a pan-disabled user testing team and accreditation ensuring WCAG 2.1 AA compliance.

 Whilst we can provide this pan-disabled team, we appreciate that every user is unique with entirely different needs.
 It’s imperative that we understand these needs, and provide the best user experience possible.

 Working with Broxtowe, we produced a number of key contact methods allowing users to give feedback on the website.
-This provided residents the opportunity to opt in and volunteer to be part of a user group.
+This provided residents with the opportunity to opt-in and volunteer to be part of a user group.

 Q7: What first-hand experience does HeX have with accessibility issues?